GregVial/gregvial.github.io/_posts/2016-10-24-White-paper-data-cleaning.md

 * Uniformity: degree to which a set data measures are specified using the same units of measure.
 Typically the use of miles vs kilometers or degrees farenheit vs celcius.

 ### Data tidying
 Data tidying is a standard way of organizing your data so it is easy to process, analyse and link to other data.
+So the focus is the structure, not the content.

 The expected characteristics of a dataset after data tidying are the following:
 * Each variable forms a column